 - Then place the marinated chicken thighs, flesh side down in a cast iron skillet, and place the skillet on the middle rack of the oven.
 Roast at 450°F for 30 minutes

 - Then spoon the pan juices over the chicken thighs.
-Add the pineapple juice to deglaze the pan and continue to roast for another 15 minutes until the skin achieves a deep and dark roasted color
+Add the pineapple juice to deglaze the pan and continue to roast for another 15 minutes until the skin achieves a dark roasted color

 - Remove from the oven and let rest for 10 minutes before serving